cruiseresearchgroup/forecasting-on-new-roads/README.md

 This is the official PyTorch implementation of the following paper: Traffic Forecasting on New Roads Unseen in the Training Data Using Spatial Contrastive Pre-Training.
 In **ECML PKDD SI DAMI 2023**. [[ArXiv](https://arxiv.org/abs/2302.09956)] [[Poster](/ECML_PKDD_traffic_poster_v3.pdf)] [[Slides](/ECMLPKDD23_unseen_roads_slides_v3_noGIF.pdf)].

-If you are interested in traffic forecasting, check out my collection of traffic forecasting papers: https://github.com/aprbw/traffic_prediction.
+If you are interested in traffic forecasting, check out my collection of traffic forecasting papers: https://github.com/aprbw/traffic_prediction .
+Check also our previous paper, also focusing on node embeddings, but for spatial attention https://github.com/aprbw/G-SWaN/ .

 # Abstract